 Discounted gift card marketplaces

 I've used both Raise and Giftcard Zen to buy iTunes (and other) gift cards at a discount.
 Since this is a marketplace for other people to sell you their gift card at a discount, occasionally there may be a problem with the card.
 I've had this happen with both web sites, and both Raise and Giftcard Zen handled the situation promptly and refunded my purchase without a problem.

 (If you haven't used Raise yet, you can sign up for a Raise account through this referral link to get an additional $5 off!)

 Ebay Digital Gifts

 Ebay itself sells gift cards on ebay.com, and occasionally they run promotions like a $50 gift card for $42.50 or $100 gift card for $85.
-While I was writing this post, the $100 for $85 (15% savings) was a live promotion, so here's the link for that:
+There isn't a promotion right now, but I'll try to update this post when they happen.

 Retail Store Promotions

 Drug stores like Walgreens and CVS, and video game stores like GameStop sometimes run promotions to buy other gift cards (like iTunes) and get store credit back.
 Keep an eye out when you look at the weekly ads for the stores you shop at frequently.

 Many credit cards offer deals to cash out your reward points into gift cards, usually at a discounted rate.
 Discovercard, for example, has had an ongoing deal to redeem $20 in cashback for a $25 iTunes gift card.
 This is a great way to get those points used, and get them used efficently too!

 One more closing reminder about iTunes gift cards: There also exists "Apple" gift cards, which are for the retail Apple stores and store.apple.com, not iTunes!
 Make sure the card you're buying says iTunes or App Store.